 What not to include on your CV

-Finally, avoid lying and swearing (you don’t look edgy!) at all costs – employers will find out and ultimately it will backfire on you.
+Finally, avoid lying and swearing (you don’t look edgy!) at all costs – employers will find out, and ultimately it will backfire on you.

 How to use LinkedIn to amplify your CV

 LinkedIn is a vital tool for most professionals, with over 570 million users worldwide and it’s vital for connecting with relevant contacts, and building your personal brand via your networks.
-In 2019, it’s reported that 35% of people were hired as a result of one of their connections.
+In 2019, it was reported that 35% of people were hired as a result of one of their connections.
 Therefore, it is very important to accommodate your CV with a strong and up to date LinkedIn profile.